vstinner/unicode_book/definitions.rst

 example, an ASCII string can only store characters in the range U+0000—U+007F.

 The encoding is not stored explicitly in a byte string.
-If the encoding is not documented or attached to the byte string, :ref:`the encoding have to be guessed <guess>`, which is a difficult task.
+If the encoding is not documented or attached to the byte string, :ref:`the encoding has to be guessed <guess>`, which is a difficult task.
 If a byte string is :ref:`decoded <decode>` from the wrong encoding, it will not be displayed correctly, leading to a well known
 issue: :ref:`mojibake <mojibake>`.